Judith Dupont

-Judith Dupont (born September 22, 1925) is a French psychoanalyst, translator, and editor.
+Judith Dupont (22 September 1925 – 1 October 2025) was a French psychoanalyst, translator, and editor.

+Life and career

-Dupont was born in Budapest.
+Dupont was born in Budapest on 22 September 1925.
 Her father Ladislas Dormandi was a publisher and writer, and her mother, Olga Dormandi, was a painter.
 Dupont migrated to France with her family in 1938.
 She studied medicine in Paris, graduating in pathological anatomy in 1955.
 She is noted for translating and publishing the works of Sándor Ferenczi, helping to introduce his works to the French public.
-In 1969 she published the psycho-analytical journal Coq-Héron, which was one of the first to publish papers by Sándor Ferenczi and Michael Balint.
+In 1969, she published the psycho-analytical journal Coq-Héron, which was one of the first to publish papers by Sándor Ferenczi and Michael Balint.

+Dupont died in Paris on 1 October 2025, at the age of 100.